pretix/pretix/doc/development/implementation/email.rst

 Sending Email
 =============

-As pretix allows event organizers to configure how they want to sent emails to their users in multiple ways.
+pretix allows event organizers to configure how they want to send emails to their users in multiple ways.
-Therefore, all emails should be sent throught the following function:
+Therefore, all emails should be sent through the following function:

 .. autofunction:: pretix.base.services.mail.mail